FrankLef/cookiecutter-pkg/README.md

     poetry run mkdocs serve

 As a result, the following command which must be run **outside the `poetry shell`**.
-That is it **must be run from the terminal**.
+Hence, we need to exit the poetry shell

+    exit

+then run `mkdocs`

     mkdocs serve

-Then you update the documentation with

-    mkdocs build

-**Important:**

 #### Code testing with `pytest`

-Finally you can verify that `pytest` is working as expected by using this command wich runs the tests from the `tests` directory.
+Finally you can verify that `pytest` is working as expected.
+Use this command wich runs the tests from the `tests` directory.

     pytest

-## Install package and use the local library

-To install the package, run the following in the **windows environment**, not the virtual environment created by `poetry`.
-Otherwise the project calling this library will not be able to import it.

-To validate the package is in the windows environment run

-    pip list

-Also you need to modify the project's `pyproject.toml` file to allow `poetry` to use it in its environnment as follow

-    [tool.poetry.dev-dependencies]
-    igclib = {path = "../path/package", develop = true}

 ## Help notes

-Some configurations needed to be changed when problems were encountered.
-They are described as well as their solutions below.
+This section gives more details for reference and also to help solve problems that were encountered and might happen again.

-You can also read the `pyproject.toml` provided by this cookiecutter to see info on the required changes.
+You can also read the `pyproject.toml` provided by this cookiecutter to see information on the required changes.

+### Help poetry

+#### Help `poetry_update`

+Run the `make` command `poetry_update` so that the following `poetry` command will run

+1. `poetry update`: The `poetry.lock` file will be created and the virtual environment updated with the right packages and versions
+2. `poetry show`: To verify if there are inconsistencies

+#### Help poetry environment

+Sometimes, especially when reusing a folder that had been used as a project before, the old environment is still used.
+To see the environment curently opened by `poetry` use this

+    poetry env list

+To delete the old environment use this command

+    poetry env remove <python>

+### Help pre-commit

+#### Help pre-commit update

+Once `.git` is setup, make sure to include the pre-commit script in `.git` by running `pre-commit install` from the poetry shell.
+Also `pre-commit update` ensures that the `ruff` is up-to-date.
+Sometimes warnings appear about the 'rev' field being mutable, using `pre-commit update` usually resolves this.

+#### Help pre-commit run

+No need to run the linter and code formatter separately.
+Better yet, you can run all the pre-commit hooks using this useful command

+    pre-commit run --all-files

+wich is encoded in the MakeFile with the command

+    make precommit_run

 ### `pyarrow`

 Use `pyarrow.feather` instead of `feather-format`, `feather.format` exists only for backward compatibility. `pyarrow` should be installed with `pip3 install pyarrow` in the local python.
-Don't install `pyarrow` with `poetry add pyarrow` or you will get a whole lotof cryptic errors.
+Don't install `pyarrow` with `poetry add pyarrow` or you will get a whole lot of cryptic errors.

 ## Libraries Used